 Protein and fiber rich legumes including peas, beans and lentils are known to have many health benefits including reduced risk of heart diseases, diabetes, cholesterol and constipation and improved blood pressure.
-Different population-based (cohort) studies also indicated that food/diet rich in legumes such as peas and beans may be associated with a reduced risk of specific cancer types such as breast, colorectal and prostate cancers.
+Different population-based (cohort) studies also indicated that food/diet rich in legumes such as peas, beans and lentils may be associated with a reduced risk of specific cancer types such as breast, colorectal and prostate cancers.
 However, higher intake of legumes may not reduce the risk of endometrial cancer.

 What are Legumes?